AbRahman-ra/study-laravel-with-me/notes/01-laravel-installation-and-architecture-concepts.md

 ## General

-- Composer is written in Laravel
+- Composer is written in PHP
 - PHP Can be used as a scripting language outside of web development
   - Scripting Languages are languages that are written as automated scripts
   - We can execute PHP scripts from the terminal using `php file.php`